sparrc/cookbook/readme.md

 Don't worry about the sauce looking dry before it simmers, as it simmers the mushroom juices materialize.

- For the Ragu:
+#### Ragu:

-- 1 lb hot italian sausage (pork, chicken, or turkey) Heat 11/2 tsp olive oil in skillet.
-Remove sausage from casing.
-Add to pan and saute until browned, stirring with a spatula to crumble, about 4 minutes.
-Remove sausage from pan.
+- 1 lb hot italian sausage (pork, chicken, or turkey)
 - 1 medium onion, chopped
 - 1 lb crimini mushrooms, sliced
 - 4 cloves garlic, smashed
 - 1 14 oz can diced tomatoes

+##### Directions:

+1. Heat 1 1/2 tsp olive oil in skillet.
+Remove sausage from casing.
+Add to pan and saute until browned, stirring with a spatula to crumble, about 4 minutes.
+Remove sausage from pan.
-Add 1 tblsp olive oil to pan, still over medium-high heat.
+1. Add 1 tblsp olive oil to pan, still over medium-high heat.
 Add onion and garlic, saute until slightly translucent, about 3 minutes.
 Add mushrooms; saute until reduced some, about 6 minutes. stir in sausage and tomatoes, salt and pepper generously, and bring to a simmer.
 Reduce heat to medium and simmer for 15 minutes.

- For the Polenta:
+#### Polenta:

 - 2 cups chicken broth
 - 2 cups water